 Obesity is one of the most common concerns growing among people.
-People are trying ways and means to get rid of those additional pounds as they are well aware that, weight loss is a combination of various factors put together.
-A healthy balanced nutritious diet along with a good exercise regime plays the most important role with regards to weight loss.
+People are trying ways and means to get rid of those additional pounds.
+As they are well aware that, weight loss is a combination of various factors put together.
+A healthy balanced nutritious diet along with an exercise regime plays the most important role with regards to weight loss.
 However, people still follow some wrong myths of olden times, which do not result in weight loss.
 A research team from the University of Alabama at Birmingham put together a list of commonly held but scientifically unproven presumptions about obesity.

 Below mentioned are some of the biggest Myths that are considered by people, which should be reevaluated: